nascentobjects/AirPlayExample/README.md

 ```

 # Configure Shairport-Sync
 You now need to configure shairport sync to use your speaker module.
-You can manually configure /etc/shairport-sync.conf to whatever settings you like, but you can also use the included script to generate a config file that works with your nascent device.
+You can configure this manually by editing /etc/shairport-sync.conf to whatever settings you like, but to make things easy we've included a script to generate a config file that will be compatible with your nascent device.

 ```
 git clone https://github.com/nascentobjects/AirPlayExample